skylight-hq/skylight.digital/pages/brand/illustration/palette.md

 <div class="col-md-4" markdown="1">
 ## Skin and hair

-Use skin and hair colors as needed to reflect the diversity in the work around us.
-These color serve as a base to get started — they can get adjusted slightly to ensure contrast with the other colors in the illustration.
+Use skin and hair colors as needed to reflect the diversity in the world around us.
+These colors serve as a base to get started — they can get adjusted slightly to ensure contrast with the other colors in the illustration.
 </div>
 </div>